JiscCloudSolutions/aws-cloudtrail-event-monitoring/README.md

 ![Overview of monitoring architecture (diagram)](linked-account-activity-monitoring-overview-diagram.png)

+Even though I only specify a single alarm action here, on testing AWS send two - one on Alarm and one on OK.
+You have to interpret this as the first one is an important alarm.
+The second just says no more stacksets were applied in the last five minutes.

 ## How to use this template

 If you do not have existing monitoring SNS topics nor CloudTrail enabled on your account, you can deploy the template as is.